-As of September 30, 2013, there were no holders of record of ordinary shares located in the United States.
+As of September 30, 2013 and as of the date of this prospectus, there were no holders of record of ordinary shares located in the United States.

 DESCRIPTION OF SHARE CAPITAL

 General

 We were incorporated on January 9, 2012 as a private company with limited liability (besloten vennootschap met beperkte aansprakelijkheid) under Dutch law.
 On or prior to completion of this offering, we intend to convert into a public company with limited liability (naamloze vennootschap) pursuant to a deed of amendment and conversion, which we refer to as the Deed of Amendment and Conversion, and our legal name will be uniQure N.V.